 As with all star images, excellent tracking, round stars and good, accurate star colours are key to a successful image.
 This is a big target so use a shorter focal length for a widefield shot.

+Check out our cameras for astrophotography and look for these autumn targets yourself!
 Have a favourite Autumn target we’ve missed off the list?
 Some extra hints and tips?
 Share them in the comments below.

 Or if you’ve had a go at imaging any of these targets, why not share them in our forum?